 Advanced Wilderness First Aid (AWFA)

 This is a 36-40 hr course that covers all the principals and practices of the WFA and introduces the concepts of longer term care and evacuation decisions.

 The AWFA allows for more time for practice through scenario based drills.

 Bridge AWFA to Wilderness First Responder/ WFR Recertification

 This 32-40 hr course upgrades an individual with AWFA to WFR.
 The course must be taken within three years of receiving the AWFA certification.

 This course also re-certifies Wilderness First Responder certifications which are due to expire.

 Wilderness First Responder (WFR)

-Is a 72-80 hr course that covers and expands the principals and practices of the first two levels.
+This is a 72-80 hr course that covers and expands the principals and practices of the first two levels.
 It introduces many of the common medical problems that you may encounter in a wilderness environment.
-It is a course designed to give you the tools to make effective evacuation decision and to more effectively deal with long term care and infection prevention.
+It is a course designed to give you the tools to make effective evacuation decision and to more effectively deal with long-term care and infection prevention.

 It is the requisite certification for outdoor leaders and professional guides.
 This is a performance-based certification.